 - Lead counsel representing current and former executives of a dialysis company under investigation for alleged violations of the False Claims Act.

-- Co-counsel in defense of a hospital and physicians in a federal civil False Claims Act case alleging fraudulent Medicare billings and whistleblower retaliation, resulting in a settlement with relators and the DOJ’s Civil Division.
+- Counsel in defense of a hospital and physicians in a federal civil False Claims Act case alleging fraudulent Medicare billings and whistleblower retaliation.

 - Co-lead counsel representing a congressional campaign committee in connection with the DOJ’s and the Federal Elections Commission’s (FEC) investigations of embezzlement by a former campaign treasurer.

-- Co-counsel representing a member of Congress in an investigation by the Office of Congressional Ethics (OCE).
+- Counsel representing a member of Congress in an investigation by the Office of Congressional Ethics (OCE).

-- Co-counsel in defense of a former controller of a publicly-traded company in an accounting and securities fraud investigation resulting in a favorable settlement with the SEC after Wells submissions.
+- Counsel in defense of a former controller of a publicly-traded company in an accounting and securities fraud investigation.

 - Co-trial counsel in a civil fraud and conspiracy action against corporate and individual defendants resulting in an $8 million jury verdict in favor of client.

 - Lead counsel in the prosecution of worldwide FCPA violations by a non-U.S. company resulting in corporate deferred prosecution agreements, corporate guilty pleas, combined criminal and civil penalties of $185 million, and a three-year monitorship of the parent company’s FCPA compliance program and related internal controls, and books and records.